-Every single one of us has unconscious biases - We support organisations with raising awareness about unconscious bias & with developing and implementing action plans to address it
+Every single one of us has unconscious bias - We support organisations with raising awareness about unconscious bias & with developing and implementing action plans to address it

 It’s estimated that at any moment, we have 10-40 million bits of information in our brains, but that only 40 of those are being processed consciously.
 In order to survive, we have to make cognitive shortcuts based on our experience and background.
 The problem is that this results in some errors of judgement which can lead to unconscious bias in our treatment of other people and our decision making.
 We are all susceptible to it.
 It impacts individuals when assumptions prevent them from reaching their full potential and it impacts organisations when it prevents them from identifying, retaining and promoting the best talent available to them.